The AGORA High-resolution Galaxy Simulations Comparison Project. X: Formation and Evolution of Galaxies at the High-redshift Frontier: RESULTS

 \subsection{Mock JWST Image and UV luminosity}

 Using SKIRT, we generate the mock observation data of simulated galaxies in the \textit{High-z Run}.
 Figure \ref{fig:mock} presents mock JWST NIRCam images of Halo 5 at $z=10$, generated using the F277W (R), F150W (G), and F115W (B) filters as an RGB composite.
 The upper panels display images generated from star particles only, while the middle panels additionally include the effects of gas and dust within the virial radius.
 The lower panels show the projected dust density used in SKIRT.
 Since we ignore the flux shorter than the Lyman-$\alpha$ wavelength ($\sim1.3 \ {\mu m}$), the color of galaxies appears yellow.
 Each pixel corresponds to 17 pc, equivalent to an angular size of about 0.004" at $z=10$ under the same cosmology adopted in the simulations.
 This resolution is about eight times better than the actual JWST NIRCam resolution (0.031").
 Images degraded to the JWST resolution, along with clearly visible dust lanes in the rest frame, are presented in the Appendix \ref{sec:mock_compare}.
 Since the \textit{High-z Run} galaxies do not exhibit a well-defined disk structure, we select the x-axis of the simulation box as the viewing angle.
 The effect of the medium is evident.
 While the upper panels illustrate only the stellar distribution, the middle panels display pronounced dark dust lanes resulting from attenuation.
 The degree of attenuation differs across codes, reflecting variations in the dust density and spatial distribution.
-For instance, \textsc{Gadget-4} exhibits a highly concentrated dust core that significantly dims the central region, whereas \textsc{Ramses} shows weaker attenuation due to its relatively low dust content near the center.
+For instance, \textsc{Gadget-4} exhibits a highly concentrated dust core that significantly dims the central region, whereas \textsc{Ramses} shows weaker attenuation due to its relatively low dust content in the center.
+Since we impose a temperature threshold for generating dust in SKIRT, hot gas elements in \textsc{Ramses} are excluded and produce a cavity-like feature.
+As dust distribution depends on the gas density, metallicity and temperature (Section 2.3), this result further highlights the sensitivity of dust physics to subgrid prescriptions in different simulation codes.

 Figure~\ref{fig:luminosity} shows the rest-frame UV magnitude at 1500~\AA{} as a function of redshift, based on our mock observations.
 The UV flux $f_{\rm UV, 1500}$, averaged over the three viewing axes (x, y, z), is converted to absolute magnitude using the relation $M_{\rm UV, 1500} = -2.5 \log f_{\rm UV, 1500} - 48.6$ \citep{1983ApJ...266..713O}, and we confirm that the orientation does not make a big difference in flux.
 Each panel presents the evolution of UV magnitude for individual halos from $z=15$ to $z=10$.
 The overall trends closely follow those seen in Figure~\ref{fig:stellar_mass}. \textsc{Ramses} consistently produces brighter magnitudes than the other codes, while \textsc{Gizmo} shows a sharp increase in luminosity following a merger event.
 To verify the SKIRT results, we compare the UV luminosity histories to the stellar mass histories using the empirical $ \log_{10}(\rm M_{\star}/M_{\odot})$ – $M_{\rm UV}$ relation at high redshift \citep{2019MNRAS.486.3805B}.
 The best-fit slope from the \textit{High-z Run} is -0.3, which is a similar value of -0.4 in \cite{2019MNRAS.486.3805B}.
 Although the relation does not perfectly match the empirical relation, the UV magnitudes from SKIRT simulations show good agreement with the observed scaling relation.